remotion-dev/remotion/packages/docs/docs/lambda/examplesetupwithoutiamuser.md

   --password "compLicat3d123"
 ```

-2. Confirm the user, so they can sign in
+2. Confirm the user so they can sign in
 ```bash
 aws cognito-idp admin-confirm-sign-up \
   --user-pool-id YOUR_USER_POOL_ID \